camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 *   If errorRef is omitted, the boundary error event will catch any error event, regardless of the errorCode of the error.
 *   In case an errorRef is provided and it references an existing error, the boundary event will only catch errors with the defined error code.
 *   If the errorCodeVariable is set, the error code can be retrieved using this variable.
+*   If the errorMessageVariable is set, the error message can be retrieved using this variable.

 ## Additional Resources